SunzidHassan/Study/Course/EECS/Robotics/mobile_robot/robot_build.md

 We have our physical robot on one side, and the command velocity to be published by a nav stack on another side.
 Command velocity is of type `Twist` or `TwistStamped`, a 6-d velocity including `linear.x`, `linear.y`, `linear.z`, `angular.x`, `angular.y`, `angular.z`.
 But for a differential drive robot, we'll only use `linear.x`, `angular.z`. `ros2_control` will link the `/cmd_vel` to the actual motors.

-`ros2_control` has 3 main parts - a controller manager that links diff drive controller to hardware interface. `ros2_control` provides the controller manager - `ros2_control_node`, the diff drive controller - `diff_drive_controller` (although we could write one), we write the hardware interface plugin - `diffdrive_arduino`.
+`ros2_control` has 3 main parts:
+1. The `diff_drive_controller` plugin, provided by `ros2_controllers`, which turns command velocity into abstract wheel velocity.
+2. The hardware interface plugin, `diffdrive_arduino` is provided by us, which turns abstract wheel velocities into signals for the motor controller (e.g., via serial commands).
+3. The controller manager, provided by `ros2_control`, in this case the `ros2_control_node` that links the `diff_drive_controller` to the hardware interface.
 The `diff_drive_controller` converts the `/cmd_vel` into required motor velocity, and the `diffdrive_arduino` converts the abstract motor velocity into hardware commands, the `ros2_control_node` links the `diff_drive_controller` and `diffdrive_arduino`.

-We also have a controller manager `joint_state_broadcaster` that reads motor encoder position state provided by the hardware interface, and publishes them in the `/joint_states` topic.
-For the robot state publisher to generate transforms.
+- In addition we have a controller called `joint state broadcaster` that reads motor encoder positions (provided by the hardware interface) and publishes them to the `/joint_states` topic for robot state publisher to generate the wheel transforms.

-The last section discusses setting up controller manager and hardware interfaces for gazebo.
-This section deals with setting up controller manager and hardware interfaces for the real robot.

-##### Setting up controller manager
+#### Hardware Interface
-If you use the arduino code provided, youcan use the hardware interface `diffdrive_arduino` discussed here.
-It exposes the two command interfaces (velocities) and four state interfaces (velocities, positions), and uses the same serial commands to drive the motors.
+`diffdrive_arduino` exposes the two command interfaces (velocities) and four state interfaces (velocities, positions), and uses the same serial commands to drive the motors.
+It just sends the "m" and "e" commands over serial.
 Control will use the `diff_drive_controller` used for Gazebo.

-Right now, the custom hardware interface can't be installed using apt, we'll have to build from source.

-On the Pi:
+On the Pi
 ```bash
 sudo apt update && sudo apt upgrade -y && sudo apt install -y \
   ros-${ROS_DISTRO}-twist-mux \